PA-RISC information - since 1999

 HP PA-8500 PA-RISC were some of the fastest 64-bit microprocessors in 1998.
 They were significantly faster than Pentium II (1997), Pentium III (1999) and Digital Alpha 21264 (1998) at the same or higher clock speed.
 IBM POWER3 (1998) and UltraSPARC IIi (1997) were almost on par at the same clock.
 SGI MIPS R12000 (1998) was slower than PA-8500 and only sold at lower frequencies.

-PA-8500 was shipped with higher clock speeds than earlier 64-bit PA-8200 (1997) and a bit faster in integer and significantly faster in floating point.
+PA-8500 were shipped with higher clock speeds than earlier 64-bit PA-8200 (1997) and slightly faster in integer and significantly faster in floating point.
+Notably, PA-8500 won the Microprocessor Report’s Best RISC Processor in 1999, when it is destined for the scrap heap. (due to Itanium)

 PA-8600